zaybiz/m26-js/README.md

 ### Purpose

-A Node.js library for running, cycling, swimming and age calculations, plus age-grading.
+A Node.js library for speed and pace calculations for sports like running and cycling.
+Age-graded times and heart-rate training-zones are also supported.

 ### Examples